 Information for Emergency Managers

 The development of an overall planning strategy is a target that is continually moving as communities grow and populations change.
 The California Governor's Office Of Emergency Services (Cal OES) has made available a number of different resources and guidance material for review as the preparedness process matures into a well organized plan.
 Cal OES is responsible for the coordination of emergency preparedness for the State of California and works cooperatively with all entities to ensure the protection and safety of the populace.

-During the preparedness phase of emergency management, managers will develop action plans when an emergency strikes.
-These plans will need to be flexible and all encompassing that recognize all potential risks and exposures for the community, business, government agency, school, or hospital.
+During the preparedness phase of emergency management, and as part of a comprehensive preparedness program, the emergency management community should develop plans and procedures to be implemented during an emergency.
+Plans will need to be flexible and all encompassing that recognize all potential risks and exposures for the community, business, government agency, school, or hospital.
 Planning activities will vary by jurisdiction but should include the following: Communication, Early Warning, Shelters, Evacuation Plans, Resources and Inventory, Emergency Workers, Volunteers, Training, Access and Functional Needs population, Non Government Organizations, Multi-Agency Coordination.

 Here are "Twenty Five Questions for Emergency Managers" (pdf download)